-The Clovis Roundup was born by accidental necessity.
-With the old Clovis Independent changing ownership and eventually dying in 2007, a need arose for a dedicated Clovis news source.
+Our Clovis Roundup was born by accidental necessity.
+With the old Clovis Independent changing ownership and eventually dying, a need arose for a dedicated Clovis news source.

-Billy Xiong has been with Clovis Roundup since the fall of 2011.
-When he first started, he was only contracted to design ads for a small handful of clients.
-Today, he manages all ad designs, web content, as well as the build of the newspaper including special tabs for the City of Clovis.
-Billy is happily married to Tracie and has two children: Daughter Emery and son Nixon.
+Billy Xiong started with Clovis Roundup shortly after the newspaper began.
+When he first came on board, he was only contracted to design ads for a small handful of clients.
+Today, he manages all operations from ad design, web content, social media to producing and editing videos.
+He is happily married to Tracie and has two children: Daughter Emery and son Nixon.